...

 Email append is the process of adding missing email addresses to your existing customer records.

-Append is used to fill in gaps in your database so you can reach customers you already have but cannot contact.
+Append is used to fill gaps in your database so you can reach customers, donors, supporters, or leads you already have but cannot contact by email.

 What is the Email Append Process?